celery/celery/docs/django/first-steps-with-django.rst

         return x + y

-Our example task is pretty pointless, it just returns the sum of two arguments, but it will do for demonstration, and it is referenced in many parts of the Celery documentation.
+Our example task is pretty pointless, it just returns the sum of two arguments, but it will do for demonstration, and it is referred to in many parts of the Celery documentation.

 Starting the worker process